 Micronesia is the broad term for the many tiny islands stretching across the western Pacific Ocean.
 Within the vast Pacific, Micronesia lays west of Polynesia and north of Melanesia.

 “Micronesia” is also used to refer to independent nations of the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
 The Caroline Islands, the geographic center of the Federated States, lie just south of Guam.
+Today’s Federated States are comprised of Yap, Chuuk, Pohnpei, and Kosrae States, and include many Outer or “Neighboring” Islands between the four more populous district centers.

 Once part of a United Nation’s sanctioned US Trust Territory, these three countries enjoy a unique “Freely Associated States” relationship with the United States.
 Before US liberation of the islands, they endured centuries of colonialism under successive Spanish, German, and Japan occupation.